 Youth Mental Health First Aid

-Community Advocates is offering “Youth Mental Health First Aid”:
+Community Advocates is offering a “Youth Mental Health First Aid” course:

 Youth Mental Health First Aid is designed to teach parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing a mental health or addictions challenge or is in crisis.